lambda-fairy/unicode-casefold/README.md

 ## Updating the Unicode data tables

-The tables used by this library are generated automatically from official Unicode Consortium data.
+The tables used by this library are generated from official Unicode Consortium data.
 To update them, run the following commands:

 ```sh
 curl -O http://www.unicode.org/Public/UNIDATA/CaseFolding.txt